Please bless me so I may succeed in my business. I want to make a lot of money but not for me! I want to build wealth to help other people.

 No matter what you undertake, if you want to succeed, you have to acquire the most fundamental ingredient of success and that is: purity of intention.
 If your intention is pure, you will gain determination and inner strength naturally.
 The universe will align other resources for you, you will taste success.
 By purity of intention, I’m not at all alluding to any notion of nobility or morality.
 Principles of morality differ from culture to culture.
 When I say pure intention, I’m not referring to any religious or moral values.
 Those virtues are needed for different reasons.
 In the current context, by purity of intention, I simply mean that you be true to your cause, that you are honest with yourself.

 For example, if a medical student is aspiring to become a doctor, purity of intention requires that his/her sole focus is on learning as much as they can and passing the exam with the best score they can.
 The moment you start talking about treating the poor as your primary intention, you are no longer true to yourself.
 Unless that is your real motivation (which is quite possible, though rare) and you actually start living in a village to provide medical aid.

-But, if you dream of having the luxuries of life and live in a glamorous city then you couldn’t possibly be serious about treating the poor.
+But, if you dream of having the luxuries of life and living in a glamorous city then you couldn’t possibly be serious about treating the poor.
 And here’s the important point: it’s perfectly fine to want the luxuries of life, that doesn’t make you a lesser human being, but if that’s what you want then be clear about it.
 Make that your intention.
 Don’t mix the two.
 Once you become a doctor and start practicing in the world’s most expensive city, you may still do a lot of good.
 That is beside the point though.
-For, to get there at the first place, you’ll need to have a pure intention and singular focus.
+For, to get there in the first place, you’ll need to have pure intention and a singular focus.